-The attack described in this paper is a form of an insider attack, in which the attacker is inside the organization.
+The attack described in this paper is a form of an insider attack, in which the attacker is inside the organisation.
 The attacker could be a disgruntled employee, contractor or simply a curious employee trying to access the salaries chart in the boss's home directory.
-According to a recent study by the US Secret Service and CERT [28], such attacks are on a rise with 29% of the surveyed companies reporting2 having experienced an insider attack in the past year [19].
+According to a recent study by the US Secret Service and CERT (Carnegie Mellon Software Engineering Institute, 2008), such attacks are on a rise with 29% of the surveyed companies reporting having experienced an insider attack in the past year (Cappelli and Keeney, 2008) (it is usually believed that such attacks are much under-reported for lack of concrete evidence or fear of negative publicity (United States Secret Service and CERT Coordination Center, 2008)).
 Also, in complete congruence to our attack, the report finds that:

-'''

-"Most incidents were not technically
+"Most incidents were not technically sophisticated or complex - that is they typically involve exploitation of non-technical vulnerabilities."

-sophisticated or complex"

-'''